lesurJ/Splines/README.md

 I started playing with splines while developping robotics application as I often encountered trajectories that needed to be smoothed out or interpolated.

+A spline is a continuous piece-wise function defined with polynomials that acts as a curve generator.
+The polynomials of the spline are defined by some coefficients that change the overall behavior of the curve.
+These coefficients are responsible for mixing the so-called $\textit{control points}$.

+## Implementation

 This implementation is quite minimalist and uses the following matrix form for all type of splines.

 $$